How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling effects on high-frequency time series: Methods

 To further understand the effects of downsampling, we train a ranking model using \textit{XGBoost}~\cite{noauthor_xgboost_nodate} to correlate distance metrics with classification performance.
 The objective is to identify which metrics best capture signal characteristics most relevant to the classifier, indicated by deterioration in classification accuracy.

 Since training the complete pipeline to obtain the classification accuracy of each configuration is computationally expensive, we cannot generate enough samples to properly train a regression model directly predicting classification accuracy from the distance metrics.
 Instead, we adopt a pairwise ranking approach, which allows the model to learn relative performance between configurations from a limited number of evaluated samples.
-In this approach, all possible non-repetitive configuration pairs are generated.
+In this approach, all possible non-repetitive configuration pairs are generated within each unique factor group.
+This means that configurations sharing the same factor are compared against each other, i.e., downsampling algorithms are compared using the same downsampling factor.
 Each comparison is then used as a sample, consisting of the difference between the distance metrics of the two configurations and a binary label: 1 if the first configuration achieves a higher classification accuracy than the second (configuration 1 wins), and 0 otherwise (configuration 1 loses).
 In pairwise ranking, the achieved rank of a configuration is determined by the number of victories it obtains.
-Since each configuration is compared to all others, this ensures an accurate overall ranking.
+Since each configuration is compared to all others using the same factor, this ensures an accurate intra-factor ranking.
 Once the \textit{XGBoost} model is trained, we extract SHAP values to evaluate the contributions of each distance metric.